denten-books/plain-text/main.md

 in its media-specific contexts.
 Their work reminds us that the flatness of digital text endures only as an illusion.
 A substantial gap separates presentation from source material.
-Low-level, operational intuitions governing textuality--ideas about form, content, style, letter, and word--change profoundly as text shifts its confines from paper to pixel.
+Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).